What is the DBA?

 GRA8010 ‘Advanced Qualitative Data Analysis’

 In recent years, the application of qualitative approaches to both research and evaluation within the professional arena has been steadily gathering momentum.
 Some would argue that such techniques can help bridge the gap between scientific evidence and professional work-based practice by enabling researchers to gather ‘richer’ descriptive data which provides valuable insights into the attitudes, beliefs, perceptions, and experiences of a range of stakeholders.
-By the end of the module, students may be conversant with a broad range of tools and techniques associated with qualitative methodological approaches, and their philosophical underpinnings, which will then be considered for use in the doctoral thesis.
+By the end of the module, you will be conversant with a broad range of tools and techniques associated with qualitative methodological approaches, and their philosophical underpinnings, which will then be considered for use in the doctoral thesis.

 GRA8001 ‘Developing Leadership in Business Research’

-GRA8002 Part one and Part two ‘Reflecting on Business Practice’
+GRA8002 ‘Reflecting on Business Practice’

 GRA8015 The Research Proposal